|

 The ZIP+4® Code assigned by the Postal Service™ is unique for the category of Reply Mail you use.
 This unique ZIP+4 code enables Reply Mail to be sorted on postal automated equipment by specific size and weight (i.e., cards, 1oz. letters, 2 oz. letters, etc.).

-- Register your company and authorized users using Customer Registration.
+- Create a business account and register your company and authorized users in the Business Customer Gateway.

 - Select the “Add ZIP+4 Code” option within the online Business Reply Mail (BRM) tool (accessible after clicking "Automated Business Reply Mail" upon logging on to the Business Customer Gateway).